rajat-khade/deliver-dash/README.md

 ## Overview
 ### 1. Signup and Login
 Sign Up as one of the 4 User Types - Customer, Retailer, Wholesaler or a Delivery person.
-Choose the corresponding user section from the right panel to login.
+Choose the corresponding tab from the panel on the right to login as Customer, Retailer, Wholesaler or Delivery Person.

 ### 2. Dashboard